 Embarking on your own blindfold journey

 Begin with simple visualization.
 Picture an empty board for a minute.
 See square colors and coordinates.
 Place a single piece and move it mentally.
 A knight on e4 jumping to its options is a great first drill.
-Focusing on one piece type helps you form crisp, reliable patterns.

 Next, shift to short tactics.
 Study a two-move mate for thirty seconds, then close your eyes and solve it.
 These bite-sized challenges test memory without overload.
 Immediate feedback keeps progress visible.

 Use opening familiarity to reduce load.
 Pick a straightforward system like the Reti or London.
-Play the first six moves on a board until automatic.
-Then announce those moves blindfolded while a partner mirrors them.
+Play the first six moves on a board until automatic, then announce those moves blindfolded while a partner mirrors them.
 Familiar patterns lighten the mental burden.

 Building a sustainable practice routine